 If startup success were a random walk, we might find that attempts to predict success in this market would be foiled.
 Investment returns would be highly volatile, with low success rates but (potentially) very high returns.
 Investors in this sort of market would be very likely to embed “options” and other downside protections into their deal terms (e.g., liquidation preferences, follow-ons, anti-dilution, etc.).

-Furthermore, and from a sociological perspective, actors in the market would be very likely to imitate the behaviors and characteristics of successful individuals (e.g., hoodies), given the ideal attributes of success would be hard to predict.
+Furthermore, and from a sociological perspective, actors in the market would be very likely to imitate the behaviors and characteristics of successful individuals (e.g., hoodies), given the reliable attributes of and mechanisms for success would be hard to predict.
 For example, since Google instituted a 20% rule for employee projects, other firms would emulate this rule just in case it had something to do with Google’s success.

 By and large, we tend to associate startup success with some indispensable personality trait (e.g., gambler, gunslinger, genius, or guru, according to my research), defendable market position, inimitable technology, or simply dumb luck.
-In this context, asserting that startup success is a function of something “random,” is largely interpreted to mean that all of those other factors are trumped by the last … dumb luck.
+In this context, asserting that startup success is a function of something “random,” would likely be thought to suggest that all of those other factors are trumped by the last … dumb luck.

-For example, the premise of affordable loss emerging from the effectuation school in entrepreneurship research can be seen as an effort to manage downside risk in a random walk; never bet more than you are willing or able to lose.
-This rule limits downside risk by simply limiting the size of the investment.
-Affordable loss may be a “weak” strategy, however, since it likely limits both upside and downside by constraining the entire investment amount.
-Other strategies may be “stronger.”
+For example, the premise of affordable loss emerging from the effectuation school in entrepreneurship research can be seen as simple rule to manage downside risk in a random walk; limit the earliest investments in a venture to the smallest amount possible, even zero..
+This rule limits downside risk by simply limiting the size of the investment if not mitigating the personal risk by relying upon the contributions of others.

 Importantly, the odds of success are not really changed with these strategies, all other factors held equal.
 Instead, the firm’s exposure to both desirable and undesirable outcomes is altered.
-This difference is important.
-We may not really change the probability of survival in a set of firms, all in the same market, all with the same initial investment, etc.
+In other words, adopting these strategies may not really change the probability of survival in a set of firms, all in the same market, all with the same initial investment, etc.